felbdogg/vm2/README.md

 2. Interact with the chat interface by typing a message in the input box and clicking the send button.
 3. Use the dropdown menu to manage chat sessions or toggle the theme.
 4. Upload an image by clicking the upload button and selecting a file.
-5. Click the "About Us" button to view information in the modal window.

 ## Local Storage
 - Chat sessions are saved locally in the browser's `localStorage`.